jarry-xiao/binary-option/README.md

 ```
 n_b < n && n_s < n
 ```
 This clause groups 2) and 3) together (most complex).
 In this case, both buyer and seller swap positions -- the buyer goes from short to long and the seller goes from long to short.
-We will first burn the tokens all exiting tokens for parties and then mint new tokens to ensure the buyer's change is `+n` and the seller's change is `-n`.
+We will first bur all exiting tokens for both parties and then mint new tokens to ensure the buyer's change is `+n` and the seller's change is `-n`.
 Both parties are also entitled to the locked up funds for their positions that were closed (`n_b * sell_price` for the buyer and `n_s * buy_price` for the seller).
 The net change in tokens can be calculated as follows: `(-n_b - n_s + 2n - n_b - n_s) / 2 = n - n_b - n_s`.
 If this quantity is positive, this means that the trade causes a net increase in the total supply of contracts in the betting pool.
 Otherwise, it results in a net decrease in total circulation.

 ```
 n_b >= n && n_s <  n